Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action (update) and the resource (fleet schedule), listing the specific fields that can be updated (name, query, recurrence rule, or status).
-This distinguishes it from sibling tools like create-fleet-schedule and delete-fleet-schedule.
+The description clearly states the action 'Update' and the resource 'fleet schedule', listing the specific fields (name, query, recurrence rule, status) that can be updated.
+This distinguishes it from related tools like create-fleet-schedule or delete-fleet-schedule.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.